SMUR-Python-Bootcamp/Chapter-1-Intro-to-Python-Variables-and-Operators/README.md

 - Try out the examples as you go—these skills will be especially useful when we start solving real-world problems in our projects.

 ### 📝 Submitting Your Work (GitHub Classroom Autograder)
-- Practice and test your code in this notebook as much as you like.
+- Practice and test your code in the notebook as much as you like.
 - For grading, you must:
   1. Put your final solutions into the required **`.py` file(s)** in your GitHub Classroom repository.
   2. Follow the naming conventions and function signatures exactly as instructed.